wavesplatform/waves-documentation/en/waves-node/logging-configuration.md

 For log writing, we use one of the logging frameworks [logback](https://logback.qos.ch/documentation.html).
 For the logback correct work, it needs the right configuration, [here](https://logback.qos.ch/manual/configuration.html) you can see how to configure the [logback.xml](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml) file.

-By [default](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml) logs are written to STDOUT and to `waves.log` file in a human-readable format.
+Prior to node version 1.1.6, the logs were written to STDOUT and to `waves.log` file in a human-readable format by [default](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml).
+After the node 1.1.6 version release, the execution traces are no longer written to waves.log by default to reduce the amount of logs the node produces under heavy load.
+If you need the traces, define logback.uts-trace.enabled system property either in application.ini, on the command line or in logback.xml to save traces to utx-trace.log.
+Also waves.log is now rotated when size limit is reached (100 mb by default), in addition to daily rotation.

 ## STDOUT